carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 the cons of Processing are:

+// TODO: mention missing stack trace in the examples
 * Limited debugging support from the Processing IDE
 	* e.g., you cannot create a breakpoint when the sketch is ran, so you need to stop it, add the breakpoint and re-run it.
 I don't want to spend too much time recalling why debugging was a not very happily and thus last used resort during the development.
 I just recall the desperate feeling when I was falling back to that option.
 		* The question might be whether Processing is a suitable tool for a project where the developer needs to use a debugger?
 Isn't it meant to be used rather for simple generative sketches centered around a creative usage of a limited set of programming techniques instead of a complex net of an object-oriented class structure?